 Bastille Day Parade - Photo credit: Sharat Ganapati, Creative Commons license

-Grandstands erected along Champs Elysees will have seating capacity (with distancing of about 4 square meters per person) for about 25,000 viewers this year.
-That is only a small fraction of the usual number of spectators, so don't count on getting a seat.
+Normally, grandstands are erected along Champs Elysees with seating capacity for about 30,000 viewers, which is only a small fraction of the usual number of spectators.

 Bastille Day military flyover seen from rue Molière near Palais Royal